 DOEE is the leading authority on energy and environmental issues affecting the District of Columbia.
 Using a combination of regulations, outreach, education, and incentives, our agency administers programs and services to fulfill our mission.
-We work collaboratively with other government agencies, residents, businesses, and institutions to promote environmentally responsible behavior that will lead to a more sustainable urban environment.
+DOEE works collaboratively with other government agencies, residents, businesses, and institutions to promote environmentally responsible behavior that will lead to a more sustainable urban environment.

 In Fall 2015, DOEE proudly launched the Green Fellows Program.
 The Green Fellows Program is a leadership development program in the fields of energy and environment.
+This Fellowship is a competitive, paid opportunity for graduate students attending local-area higher education institutions or DC residents enrolled in local-area graduate programs in the Washington Metropolitan area.
 Fellowship opportunities may be available in DOEE's five administrations and the front office:

 - Energy Administration (EA)